aafulei/cppp5e/07-classes/README.md

 An ISBN is the unique identifier for a book.
 If anything is provided for a book, we would first like to know its ISBN.

 A book usually has a title and an author.
 We allow a book to be constructed without those data members.
 But if an author is provided, we require the book's title be known as well.
-This determines the order of the parameters in the first constructor.
+This determines the order of parameters in the first constructor.

 In addition, we might read this information from an `istream &` such as `std::cin`.
 For example, given data